Vishal-sys-code/statsmodels-sgd/statsmodels_sgd/docs/cps-asec-example.md

 print("Cleanup complete.")
 ```

-This notebook provides a complete, reproducible example of downloading CPS ASEC microdata and performing a multiple regression analysis.
-It can be easily incorporated into a Jupyter Book or CI pipeline as part of a larger package.
+This notebook provides a complete, reproducible example of downloading CPS ASEC microdata and performing a regression analysis using our custom SGD-based OLS implementation with gradient clipping.
+It demonstrates how to use this method with real-world data and compares it to traditional OLS.